mister025e/TP_PHP_CV/README.md

     - Update the db.php file with your database credentials.

 4. Install and set up Tailwind:

+    ```bash
-    - npm install -D tailwindcss
+    npm install -D tailwindcss
-    - npx tailwindcss init
+    npx tailwindcss init
-    - node tailwind.config.js (if not created automatically)
+    node tailwind.config.js (if not created automatically)
-    - For more informations about how set up Tailwind, click on this link https://tailwindcss.com/docs/installation
+    For more informations about how set up Tailwind, click on this link https://tailwindcss.com/docs/installation

 5. Install node modules (if not installed automatically):

+    ```bash
-    - npm init -y
+    npm init -y
-    - npm install
+    npm install

 6. Start the web server:

+    ```bash
     docker-compose up

 7. Access the website at http://127.0.0.1: